-Figure 15.
-Common protection areas delineated around drinking water supplies
+Figure 18: Common protection areas delineated around drinking water supplies

-It is critical that local level communities and government become convinced of the merits of this approach, because zoning of land for different purposes is a function of local government.
+It is critical that local-level communities and government become convinced of the merits of this approach, because zoning of land for different purposes is a function of local government.

-The Department initiated a project in this regard in 2007 with UWC "Feasibility Study towards the Policy Development on Aquifer Protection Zoning", but this was not followed through.
-A new opportunity to link in groundwater protection zoning is the WRC project "Strategic Water Source Areas".
+The Department in 2007 initiated a project in this regard with the UWC, namely "Feasibility Study towards the Policy Development on Aquifer Protection Zoning", but this was not followed through.
+A new opportunity to link-in groundwater protection zoning is the WRC project "Strategic Water Source Areas".